openvmp/partcad/docs/source/index.rst

 #######

 `PartCAD <https://github.com/openvmp/partcad>`_
-is the first build system and package manager for CAD models, and a framework for creating assemblies.
+is the first build system and package manager for CAD models and a framework for creating assemblies.
+It complements Git with everything necessary to substitute commercial Product Lifecycle Management (PLM) tools.

-PartCAD allows maintenance information about mechanical parts, how they come together to form larger assemblies and to reuse the same parts in multiple assemblies, and multiple projects.
+PartCAD maintains information about mechanical parts and how they come together to form larger assemblies.
-The implementation of parts can change over time
-(e.g. optimize or migrate to ``build123d`` from ``STEP``) without the need to update all of the part consumers.
+The same parts are reused in multiple assemblies and multiple projects.
+And all of that is supercharged by the ultimate versioning and collaboration features of Git.

 .. toctree::
    :maxdepth: 2